Upper bounds for the entropy in the cusp for one-parameter diagonal flows on $SL_{d}(\mathbb{R})/SL_{d}(\mathbb{Z})$: Bounding entropy for maximal parabolic subgroups

 \begin{proposition} Consider an edge in the upper component of $\partial\mathcal{C}$, which intersects the $\psi_k=0$ axis and has a slope $c$.
 Let $f$ be the $h_k$-value of this intersection point.
 Let $\phi=c\cdot \psi_k$.
 Then

 \end{proposition} \begin{proof} For any $w\in W$, consider the line of slope $c$ which passes through $\iota(w)$.
 It can be observed that $(h-\phi)([w]_{P_k})$ is the $h_k$-value of the intersection point of said line with the $\psi_k=0$ axis.
-For the particular case where $\iota(\tau)$ is a point on an edge of slope $c$ in the upper component of $\partial\mathcal{C}$, this line through $\iota(\tau)$ contains the edge and bounds $\mathcal{C}$ from above.
-Therefore, it intersects the $\psi_{k}=0$ axis at a higher point compared to the lines corresponding to other points $\iota(w)$, hence $h-\phi$ obtains its maximal value on $[\tau]_{P_k}$.
-As $f$ was defined as the $h_k$-value of this intersection point for $\tau$, we get $\underset{w\in W}{\max}(h-\phi)([w]_{P_k})= f,$ as required. \end{proof} \begin{remark} \begin{enumerate} \item The proof of Proposition~\ref{proposition:2.1} can give an entropy bound derived from any edge of the upper component, not necessarily intersecting the $\psi_k=0$ axis.
-However, it is not difficult to see that the minimal bound is obtained from an edge connecting a point with a non-negative $\psi_k$ value and a point with a non-positive $\psi_k$ value, as in Proposition~\ref{proposition:2.1}. \item It is possible for the upper component of $\partial{C}$ to have two edges which intersect the $\psi_k=0$ axis (at a mutual intersection point), rather than just one.
+For the particular case where $\iota(\tau)$ is a point on an edge of slope $c$ in the upper component of $\partial\mathcal{C}$, this line through $\iota(\tau)$ contains the edge and bounds $\mathcal{C}$ from above by convexity.
+Therefore, it intersects the $\psi_{k}=0$ axis at a higher point compared to the lines corresponding to other points $\iota(w)$.
+Namely, $h-\phi$ obtains its maximal value on $[\tau]_{P_k}$.
+As $f$ was defined as the $h_k$-value of this intersection point for $\tau$, we get $\underset{w\in W}{\max}(h-\phi)([w]_{P_k})= f,$ as required. \end{proof} \begin{remark}\phantomsection \begin{enumerate} \item The proof of Proposition~\ref{proposition:2.1} can give an entropy bound derived from any edge of the upper component, not necessarily intersecting the $\psi_k=0$ axis.
+However, it is not difficult to see that the minimal bound is obtained from an edge connecting a point with a non-negative $\psi_k$ value and a point with a non-positive $\psi_k$ value, as in Proposition~\ref{proposition:2.1}. \item It is possible for the upper component of $\partial{C}$ to have two edges which intersect the $\psi_k=0$ axis, rather than just one.
+This happens if one of the vertices of the upper component lies precisely on the $\psi_{k}=0$ axis (which of course may occur only for some particular instances of $\att$).
+In this case both edges which contain said vertex indeed intersect the $\psi_{k}=0$ axis.
 Let $c_1<c_2$ be the slopes of the two edges.
-Then it is not difficult to see in this case that the statement of Proposition~\ref{proposition:2.1} holds with $\phi=c\psi_k$ for any $c_1\leq c\leq c_2$. \item The intersection point with the $\psi_k=0$ axis can be interpreted in terms of trajectories in the cusp.
-First, for an edge between $\iota(\sigma)$ and $\iota(\tau)$ with
+Then it is not difficult to see in this case that the statement of Proposition~\ref{proposition:2.1} holds with $\phi=c\psi_k$ for any $c_1\leq c\leq c_2$, using the same proof. \item Let us make a comment on the dynamical interpretation of the intersection point with the $\psi_{k}=0$ axis.
+This interpretation is given only as motivation and is not essential for any part of this current paper, and will be made clearer in~\cite{mor2022c} where it will be used to prove tightness of our entropy bounds.
+As described in~\cite{mor2022a}, the cusp can be partitioned to regions according to parabolic subgroups, and points (lattices) in these regions can be associated with an orientation which is an element of $W_{P,\att}$.
+To study entropy in the cusp, as also shown in~\cite{mor2022a}, one needs to understand trajectories of lattices which begin and end at the compact part of $G/\Gamma$ but spend most of the time in the cusp.
+Crudely, these trajectories contribute entropy $h(P,\att^{w})$ per unit time when passing through the cusp associated with $P$ at orientation $[w]_{P}$.
+Considering the $(\psi_k,h_k)$-plane, note that for an edge between $\iota(\sigma)$ and $\iota(\tau)$ with